Travelling is fun but it doesn’t come cheap. If you plan to travel for several months or more, you may need to pick up another job.

 We highly recommend Sharon Gourlay’s “How to Make Money From Blogging” – She details strategies for monetization and the exact methods she uses to make an annual $150,000 income.

 English is one of the most widely spoken languages in the world and countries are always looking to hire new teachers.
-Almost any country you can think of has a program that hires English teachers.
-If you’re interested in becoming an English teacher, research their local programs and weigh the benefits.
+Almost any country you can think of has a program that hires English teachers, and some countries even offer housing, medical insurance, and higher than average pay.

 Work in the Hospitality Industry

 The hospitality industry is vast and only limited by your imagination.
 If you want to travel the world, become a flight attendant or work on a cruise.
 If you want to stay in one country, search for jobs in tourism.

 You can work as an English translator or lead tours in the city for native English speakers.
 Perhaps you can become a bartender, a waiter or a host at the local restaurant or bar.
 All country’s need English speakers in the hospitality industry.

 Au pairs are childcare workers who live with a host family.
 Your job is to babysit the child and teach them English.
 Many families seek au pairs to give their child better language skills and to expose them to diverse cultures.